 Juris Doctor/Master of Public Health

-A J.D./M.P.H. student will spend his or her first year at the Law Center, taking the standard curriculum of 31 credits for a first-year J.D. student.
-The student then will spend the ensuing 11 months in residence at the Johns Hopkins Bloomberg School of Public Health completing the M.P.H. component of the joint degree program.
+A J.D./M.P.H. student will spend his or her first year at the Law Center, taking the standard curriculum of 30-31 credits for a first-year, full-time J.D. student.
+The student will then spend 11 months in residence at the Johns Hopkins Bloomberg School of Public Health completing the M.P.H. component of the joint degree program.
 After completing the M.P.H., the student will return to the Law Center to complete the remaining two years of the J.D. program, including a course in Professional Responsibility and successful completion of the legal writing requirement.
 Students matriculating in Fall 2016 or later must also complete 6 credits of experiential coursework.
-The student must maintain a minimum cumulative grade point average of 2.50/4.00 in their M.P.H. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
+The student must also maintain a minimum cumulative grade point average of 2.50/4.00 in the M.P.H. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).
 With permission from the Director of J.D.
 Programs, J.D./M.P.H. students are eligible to enroll in courses at Georgetown's Kennedy Institute of Ethics.
 The M.P.H. degree will not be awarded until requirements for the J.D. degree have been completed.

 During the final two years at the Law Center students are strongly urged to take the Advanced Health Law seminar, Administrative Law (not required for students who have completed Government Processes in Curriculum B), Constitutional Law II, and at least one additional seminar in health law, biomedical ethics, law and science, or a related subject; and